In this edition of Soul Notes we explore what it means to capture those special moments in time.

 What examples come to mind or heart when you remember a beautiful moment in time?
 Where were you?
 What made it beautiful?
 Did you take any pictures?
 In what other ways did you memorialize that moment?

-I invite you to share your thoughts, feelings, and experiences in the Comments section, below.
+I invite you to share your thoughts, feelings, and experiences by leaving a Reply in the Comments section, below.
 Soul-to-soul!